 MCC’s Veterinary Assistant program is the only college course in New England credentialed by the National Association of Veterinary Technicians in America (NAVTA) and has received the Approved Veterinary Assistant (AVA) designation.
 All students who successfully complete these courses will receive an MCC certificate.

 This is a two-semester, 160-hour course/100 hour internship program that will prepare students for an entry-level position in veterinary health care.
 During this semester students will participate in 80+ hours of classroom time and a mandatory 50-hour internship.
 This internship is done outside of the normal classroom hours.
+Students are allowed 3 absences.
+Upon the 4th absence they fail the course.

 Students must complete both Veterinary Assistant I and Veterinary Assistant II, earn a grade of 75 or above, complete a 100 hour internship and attend at least 150 hours of instruction to be eligible to sit for the NAVTA-approved Veterinary Assistant examination.
 Upon successful completion of the exam, participants will be entitled to use the designation AVA after their names, and will receive a documenting certificate from NAVTA.